xinluo2018/Tibet-Water-2020/README.md

   ~~~

 ## -- Citation
 - Xin Luo, Zhongwen Hu, Lin Liu.
-Investigating the seasonal dynamics of surface water over the Qinghai–Tibet Plateau using Sentinel-1 imagery and a novel gated multiscale ConvNet.
+Investigating the seasonal dynamics of surface water over the Qinghai–Tibet Plateau using Sentinel-1 imagery and a novel gated multiscale ConvNet[J].
+International Journal of Digital Earth, 2023, 16(1): 1373-1395. [[**Link**](https://doi.org/10.1080/17538947.2023.2198266)]

+## -- Acknowledgement
+- We thanks the authors for providing some of the code in this repo: [HRNet](https://github.com/HRNet/HRNet-Semantic-Segmentation)